Tobias John Ulrich

 4. Census in 1860 in Lebanon, Lebanon, PA.
 8 The 1860 census recorded John Ulrich, carpenter, 36, living with wife Elizabeth, 31; Laura, 11; John, 9; Elias, 4; Mary, 2; and Adam, 1 month old when the census was recorded on 5 Jul 1860.
 John's real estate was valued at $1500 and personal estate $150.
 Everyone was born in Pennsylvania.
 Next door is Elizabeth's parents, Elias and Barbara Biecher.

-5. Military in 1861 in , , Pennsylvania, USA: Civil War Captain in Company G of the 5th Pennsylvania Infantry.
+5. Military in 1861 in , , PA: Civil War Captain in Company G of the 5th Pennsylvania Infantry.
 9 The Fifth regiment was organized at Camp Curtin, on the 21st of April, 1861, by the choice of the following officers: R. P. McDowell, of Pittsburg, Colonel; Benjamin C. Christ, of Minersville, Schuylkill County, Lieutenant Colonel; R. Bruce Petriken, of Huntingdon, Major.
 William Spencer was designated by Colonel McDowell as Adjutant.
 The companies, of which the regiment was composed, were hastily recruited in various sections of the State, and were the result of that outburst of patriotism which was everywhere manifested.
 At Lebanon, a public meeting was held at the Court House, at which, after some brief speaking, a company was enrolled under Captain John Ulrich, which became company G, and a liberal fund subscribed for the aid of the families of the men who volunteered.
 A similar spirit was manifested in nearly every county of the State, where companies were organized, and in a similar manner was our whole volunteer force recruited.

 With no opportunity for drill or company exercise of any kind, the raw recruits were marched to the State Arsenal, where they drew their arms, the old regulation musket, and twenty rounds of cartridge, which, for want of accoutrements, were carried in their pockets.
 On the evening of the same day, April 21st, the regiment was placed on board a train of box cars, and moved down the Northern Central railway in the direction of Baltimore; but, during the night, the course of travel was reversed, and the next morning found the command again in Harrisburg.
 The train then moved to Philadelphia, where it arrived at four o'clock on the afternoon of the 22nd Two companies were here detailed to guard some steamboats in their passage through the Chesapeake and Delaware canal to Perryville.